-During the year under review, the Company has not made any significant changes to its Articles of Association.
+During the year under review, the Company has amended and restated its Articles of Association on 19 May 2023.
+Details of the amendments are set out in the Company's circular dated 26 April 2023.
 An up to date version of the Company's Articles of Association is also available on the Company's website and the Stock Exchange's website.